 ZooKeeper, and data is replicated to all other replicas asynchronously.
 Because ClickHouse doesn’t support UPDATEs, replication is conflict-free.
 As there is no quorum acknowledgment of inserts, just-inserted data might be lost if one node fails.

 Metadata for replication is stored in ZooKeeper.
 There is a replication log that lists what actions to do.
 Actions are: get part; merge parts; drop a partition, and so on.
 Each replica copies the replication log to its queue and then executes the actions from the queue.
 For example, on insertion, the “get the part” action is created in the log, and every replica downloads that part.
 Merges are coordinated between replicas to get byte-identical results.
 All parts are merged in the same way on all replicas.
-It is achieved by electing one replica as the leader, and that replica initiates merges and writes “merge parts” actions to the log.
+One of the leaders initiates a new merge first and writes “merge parts” actions to the log.
+Multiple replicas (or all) can be leaders at the same time.
+A replica can be prevented from becoming a leader using the

 Replication is physical: only compressed parts are transferred between nodes, not queries.
 Merges are processed on each replica independently in most cases to lower the network costs by avoiding network amplification.
 Large merged parts are sent over the network only in cases of significant replication lag.